 Cucumber Watermelon: Watermelon pieces, sliced cucumber, basil leaves

-How to Sweeten Your Cold Brewed Iced Tea with Fruit
+How to Sweeten Your Cold Brewed Iced Tea

 Regular sugar just doesn’t dissolve well in cold liquids, so the classic method for sweetening cold liquids like iced tea is to use a simple syrup.
 I’ve included my quick and easy recipe for Simple Syrup in the recipe card below.
 Another method which is nice (and great for anyone looking for alternatives to white sugar) is to mix equal parts of honey and hot water, and using to sweeten iced tea.